Rachel Crothers: Biography

 By 1899, Crothers was writing her own one-act plays, and over the next few years, as these plays received showcase productions and good notices, she gained a reputation as a young dramatist of serious potential with an interest in the Ibsen-style "social problem drama."
 Her big break came in 1906, when her first full-length play, The Three of Us, was produced.
 It enjoyed a 277-performance run at the Madison Square Theatre in New York City.
 The play received its London premiere at Terry's Theatre on June 10, 1908, with Fannie Ward playing the leading role.

-From that time on, through the 1940s, Crothers was a major name in the Broadway theater world.
-Her commercial record was erratic—hits and flops, equally mixed—but she was a productive and respected writer with a considerable body of work to her name by the time she was middle-aged.
+From that time on, through the 1940s, Crothers was a notable name in the Broadway theater world.
+Her commercial record was erratic—hits and flops, equally mixed—but she was a writer with a significant body of work to her name by the time she was middle-aged.

 In 1917, during World War I, Crothers founded and led the Stage Women's Relief Fund.
 In 1932, she helped found the Stage Relief Fund, a response to the Great Depression, and remained a director until 1951.
 In 1940, she led in organizing the American Theatre Wing, which operated the famed Stage Door Canteen, and remained its executive director until 1950.

 She died on July 5, 1958, in Danbury, Connecticut.
 She never married.